 Materials with a secondary hazard of dangerous when wet must display the DANGEROUS WHEN WET placard in addition to any other placards needed by the product's hazard class.
-The 1,000- pound exception to placarding does not apply to these materials.
+The 1,000-pound exception to placarding does not apply to these materials.

-Placard Table 2 1,001 Pounds Or More
+Placard Table 2

+1,001 Pounds s Or More

 Category of Material (Hazard class or division number and additional description, as appropriate) Placard Name

-1.4 Very Insensitive Explosives 1.4
+1.4 Minor Explosion Explosives 1.4

-1.5 Extreme Insensitive Explosives 1.5
+1.5 Very Insensitive Explosives 1.5

-1.6 Explosives 1.6
+1.6 Extremely Insensitive Explosives 1.6

 2.1 Flammable Gases Flammable Gas

-2.2 Non- Flammable Gases Non-Flammable Gas.
+2.2 Non- Flammable Non-Flammable Gas.

 3 Flammable Liquids Flammable

 Combustible Liquid Combustible

 4.1 Flammable Solids Flammable Solid

-4.2 Spontaneously Combustible Spontaneously Combustible
+4.2 Spontaneously Spontaneously

+Combustible Combustible

 5.1 Oxidizers Oxidizer

 5.2 (other than organic peroxide, Type B, liquid or solid, Temperature Controlled) Organic Peroxide

 6.1 (other than inhalation hazard zone A or B) Poison

 6.2 Infectious Substances (None)

 8 Corrosives Corrosive

 9 Miscellaneous Hazardous Materials Class 9

 ORM-D (None)

 FLAMMABLE may be used in place of a COMBUSTIBLE on a cargo tank or portable tank.

 Class 9 Placard is not required for domestic

-^{} Class 9 Placard is not required for domestic transportation.
+transportation.